 Your cardio fitness score calculation depends on your resting heart rate (RHR), and wearing your watch when you sleep helps you get a more accurate score.

 The more you wear your watch, the better the watch and Health app performs.
-So try wearing your watch all day and night and charge when you bathe or when you engage in minimal effort activities, like watching TV.
+So try wearing your watch all day and night and charging when you bathe or when you engage in minimal-effort activities, like watching TV.